Subhasis-Sahu/SFAL-VSD/README.md

    In summary, non-blocking assignments are essential for sequential circuits, ensuring that values are updated simultaneously at the end of a time slot, making them ideal for synchronous designs in Verilog.

    For ex:
-   As seen in the screenshot below,the code in left column is correct to achieve our aim of inferrinf two flip-flops but in code in right column,as q is getting directly assigned to d , hence only one flop is inferred.Hence,it it recommended to always use non-blocking statement in always block for sequential logic inference.
+   As seen in the screenshot below,the code in left column is correct to achieve our aim of inferring two flip-flops but in code in right column,as q is getting directly assigned to d , hence only one flop is inferred.
+Hence,it it recommended to always use non-blocking statement in always block for sequential logic inference.

    ![image](https://github.com/Subhasis-Sahu/SFAL-VSD/assets/165357439/88dc058a-7886-431c-8e71-a9bfc5abc15f)